williamw520/williamw520.github.io/_posts/2025-09-23-back-to-basic-reading-file-in-zig.md

 ### Accumulating Read Data

 The program uses `std.Io.Writer.Allocating` to dynamically accumulate data as it's read.
-This is incredibly useful when processing data of unknown or varying sizes, preventing buffer overflows and simplifying memory management.
+This is useful when processing data of unknown or varying sizes, preventing buffer overflows and simplifying memory management.

 ```zig